flakeworks/thinkerflake/README.md

-# ThinkerFlake promo material: A Thinking Space for Complex Projects, Team-Organizers, and Self-Organizers
+# ThinkerFlake promo material: An Environment for Programmers Helping With a Thinking Space for Complex Projects, Team-Organizers, and Self-Organizers

 > “Clear thought precedes powerful action.” - ChatGPT